 Importance of Curriculum Mapping

 Teachers and trainers don’t want to “waste valuable time” on this.
-Spending hours with spreadsheets or highlighter pens creating works of art is time-consuming when there are so many other priorities.
+Spending hours with spreadsheets or highlighter pens creating works of art is time-consuming when so many other priorities exist.
 But there are benefits to the process:

-- It helps teachers and trainer visualise the curriculum plan
+It helps teachers and trainers visualise the curriculum plan

 Stedfast Curriculum Mapping

 One of the core features of Stedfast is curriculum mapping.
-This can be conducted in both the assessment plan module and the curriculum planning module.
+This can be conducted in both the assessment and curriculum planning modules.

-In the assessment plan module, teachers and trainers can map outcomes in the same or different assessment plans.
+Teachers and trainers can map outcomes in the same or different assessment plans in the assessment plan module.
 Using the outcomes mapping report, they are able to see how one set of outcomes maps across all other assessment plans.

 Curriculum Gap Analysis